Skip to main content

 AWS Savings Plans

-Flexible pricing commitment that reduces AWS costs by up to 72% compared to on-demand pricing.
+Flexible pricing commitment that reduces AWS compute and database costs by up to 72% compared to on-demand pricing.

 AI & assistant-friendly summary